 A 6-foot-wide window set above the extra-deep stainless steel sink overlooks the back of the property and the two-tiered deck.

-The home has a separate laundry room across from an updated full bath, which has a round stainless steel sink, a combination fiberglass tub and shower and a laminate floor that looks like pickled or whitewashed oak.
+The home has a separate laundry room across from an updated full bath.
+It includes a round stainless steel sink, a combination fiberglass tub and shower and a laminate floor that looks like pickled or whitewashed oak.

 There are two carpeted bedrooms on that end of the home.
-The master suite is on the other end and has a vaulted ceiling, walk-in closet and plenty of space for a king-size bed.
+The master suite is on the other end.
+It includes a vaulted ceiling, walk-in closet and plenty of space for a king-size bed.

 While the many upgrades are reminiscent of finishes and features you might see in a SoHo loft, unlike its downstate counterparts this property has a well, a septic system and plenty of space for parking.